 - Hypercompetent Sidekick: With the exception of Corrin, each Avatar serves their game's Lord.
 They end up being the most powerful unit and/or are stated to be the key to be the army's success.

-- Jack-of-All-Stats: They have good growth rates across the board by default, though the player still picks one stat to specialize in and one Dump Stat.
+- Jack-of-All-Stats: They have good growth rates across the board by default; thought in the case of Robin and Corrin the player still picks one stat to specialize in and one Dump Stat.

-- Luke, I Am Your Father: Two of the three playable Avatars have turned out to have evil and unsavory heritage.
+- Luke, I Am Your Father: Two of the four playable Avatars have turned out to have evil and unsavory heritage.

-- Magic Knight: Two of their three playable appearances give them a class that can use both magic and swordplay, or let them promote into something that does.
+- Magic Knight: Three of their four playable appearances give them a class that can use both magic and swordplay, or let them promote into something that does.

 - Non-Entity General: Mark and Kiran do not exist in gameplay and barely exist in-story, and their whole existence is very much just used for characters in-game to refer to the player.